• E-mail: support@primalharvest.com

 Fiber is a plant-based food that your body cannot digest.
 There are two types of fiber: soluble and insoluble.
 You can read more about these types of fiber here.

-Fiber can also help you from overeating because it keeps you feeling full for a longer period of time.
-Good sources of fiber include oats, whole wheat bread, nuts, legumes, vegetables, and some fruit such as berries.
+Fiber might also help you from overeating because it generally keeps you feeling full for a longer period of time.
+Good sources of fiber include oats, whole wheat bread, nuts, legumes, vegetables, and some fruits such as berries.

 Remember to take your magnesium